damien-dupre/dcu-r-tutorials/slides/slide_03_02.md

 <img src="img_03_02_01.png" width="75%">

 Only a grey frame is displayed.
-This is because we need to define the axises (aesthetic mapping) and their corresponding layers.
+This is because we need to define the axes (aesthetic mapping) and their corresponding layers.

 ---

 # Geometries

 **Geometries**, which are shapes we use to represent our data.
-There are a dedicated function for every type of shape to plot but all start with `geom_`
+There is a dedicated function for every type of shape to plot but all start with `geom_`

 |function          |shape    |
 |------------------|---------|